UoB-COMSM0166/2025-group-23/README.md

 </div>

 We modularised each character sketch into its own function (eg. *parrotSketch, lionSketch*, etc.) and registered them inside a preview map structure.
-This allowed the *CharacterPage.js* to dynamically generate and attach p5 instances to designated HTML containers based on player input.
-We also used *p.ortho()* and tranparent backgrounds to make sure each 3D canvas blended with the UI.
+This allowed the *CharacterPage.js* to dynamically generate and attach p5.js instances to designated HTML containers based on player input.
+We also used *p.ortho()* and transparent backgrounds to make sure each 3D canvas blended with the UI.

 To ensure consistency and usability:
 - All characters were scaled appropriately and centered in the canvas.